 The Difference Between Being Fast and Being Right

 The widespread use of the word “innovative” also means businesses really have to consider exactly how they are being innovative.
-But in that same vein, innovation is only valuable if you’re using it for good – that is to say, using it not just to develop products quickly, but products that meet your customers’ needs, connect with their perspectives and match their desires.
+But in that same vein, innovation is only valuable if you’re using it for good.
+That is to say, using it not just to develop products quickly, but products that meet your customers’ needs, connect with their perspectives, and match their desires.

 Knowing the Trends Means Knowing Your Consumers

 When it comes to product development, the trends you need to understand go beyond neon, 80s-style ski suits or lighter road bikes.
-It’s about knowing how products are being used – what nuances of a product’s design make the difference between a positive and negative consumer experience?
+It’s about knowing how products are being used.
+For example, what nuances of a product’s design make the difference between a positive and negative consumer experience?
 When customers begin using a rain jacket for activities beyond simply weathering a drizzly commute, like a 2-day hike on a weekend escape to the Adirondacks, those trends are what brands need to know about, too.

 Whether you’re developing a new product or improving upon an existing one, trends are driving market success (or failure) and you can be trendy and successful with the right approach to product development.